 Single-feature tools that turn a voice note, photo, or typed description into a draft quote.
 Fast for drafting; none of them runs the rest of your business.

 What it does: photo or job description in, generated quote out in about 60 seconds.
 Trade-agnostic, not region-specific.
+There is a free tier and a paid Starter plan.

 What it does: Australian-built quoting app promising a quote in about a minute, with an AI assistant, automatic follow-up, and instant invoicing.
 7-day free trial.